jensjns/mapper/README.md

 mapper - social mapping
 =======================

-A hack using mapbox and express.js
+Just a quick hack using mapbox and express.js